-Like most biologists, I am absolutely fascinated by biodiversity in all of its forms.
+I am absolutely fascinated by biodiversity in all of its forms.
 From all the facets of individual diversity and species diversity to the variation in species interactions, variety really is the spice of life.
 How this diversity is shaped by evolution, ecological processes and their eco-evolutionary interactions is a question I am exploring both in the context of host-parasite interactions and in regards to the evolutionary significance of phenotypic plasticity.
+Biodiversity is under threat due to many factors and as part of my research, I aim to find ways in which population, species and ecosystems may adapt to environmental changes.
+In particular, I am interested in the effects of combined selective pressures from parasites and from anthropogenic changes, such as climate change or pollution.

 Limits to adaptation in a rapidly changing environment